ciaraosull/project-1-mindfulness/README.md

 ## Continued Professional Development

 Flexbox was used throughout this site to make it responsive for the user.
 However, I would like to understand and be able to implement Grid to observe the differences to have a choice on which or if both are better together moving forward on future projects.
+Also, Balsamiq Wireframes was discovered after the design was completed.
+For future projects I intend to use Wireframes instead of sketching out the design for a more professional feel to the project.